boddeti21/EduBridge-Data-Analytics/Projects/Readme.md

 Diabetes Prediction using Machine Learning : The objective of the dataset is to diagnostically predict whether or not a patient has diabetes

 Skills used : Data Preprocessing, Exploratory DataAnalysis , scikit-learn, pandas , python3

-Algorithms Used : K-Nearest Neighbor, Logistic Regression, Random Forest , XG Boost Result : Random Forest after applying Hyper-parameter tunning gives best result in predicting Diabetes.
+Algorithms Used : K-Nearest Neighbor, Logistic Regression, Random Forest , XG Boost

+Result : Random Forest after applying Hyper-parameter tunning gives best result in predicting Diabetes.
-Project Completion Certificate by SmartInternz Predicting The Count Of Bikes Rented : Created and Trained Model which predicts the count of Bikes rented

-Skills used : Data Preprocessing, Time-Series DataVisualization, Exploratory DataAnalysis , scikit-learn, pandas ,python3 Algorithms Used: Linear Regression, Decision Tree Result : 98% accuracy on test dataset.